Guide to Our Plastic Materials

-CPVC - Chlorinating PVC results in a polymer that has all of PVC’s good qualities, plus improved fire retardance, weatherability, a higher maximum working temperature and lightfastness.
+CPVC - Chlorinating PVC results in a polymer that has all of PVC’s good qualities, plus improved fire retardancy, weatherability, a higher maximum working temperature, and light fastness.

-Kynar® (PVDF) - Polyvinylidene fluorides has a useful temperature range of -148ºF to 302ºF.
-It has good strength, creep resistance and weatherability.
-Like some other chlorinated engineering plastics, it will not support combustion in air.
+Kynar® (PVDF) - Polyvinylidene fluorides have a useful temperature range of -148ºF to 302ºF.
+It has good strength, creep resistance, and weatherability.
+Like some other chlorinated engineering plastics, it will not support combustion in the air.

 Nylon 6/6- All grades possess toughness and resiliency and have high fatigue strength.
 Resistance to oils and hydrocarbon solvents is also good.
-Almost all formulations are also selfextinguishing and retain stable mechanical properties at temperatures from -75ºF to above 225ºF.
+Almost all formulations are self-extinguishing and retain stable mechanical properties at temperatures from -75ºF to above 225ºF.
 They are widely used for latches, cams, gears, and many other moving parts due to their excellent abrasion and impact resistance.
-Nylon is also available in a variety of cast forms and mobdylidenum disulphide filled grades (Nylatron® GS).
+Nylon is also available in a variety of cast forms and mobdylidenum disulphide-filled grades (Nylatron® GS).

 PCTFE - Polychlorotrifluoroethylene is highly transparent.
 It also exhibits good electrical properties, and is resistant to most common solvents at room temperature.
 PCTFE is less permeable to gasses and water vapor than any other transparent film.

-PEEK® - Polyetheretherketone is a new material which has excellent chemical resistance and is rated for continuous service to 470ºF.
+PEEK® - Polyetheretherketone is a new material that has excellent chemical resistance and is rated for continuous service to 470ºF.
 It is tough and strong, with low creep, and has the best fire safety rating of all thermoplastics.
 It tolerates radiation to 1100 M rads without undergoing significant change.
-Applications include engine parts, aerospace components and other uses which require PEEK's unique qualities.
+Applications include engine parts, aerospace components, and other uses which require PEEK's unique qualities.

 Phenolic - Phenolic laminates encompass a wide variety of grades, each with a specific set of properties.
-Phenolics are manufactured by impregnating layers of material with a phenolic resin, and then applying heat and pressure which transforms these layers into a solid mass.
-The result is a thermoset which is dense, dimensionally stable, structurally strong, has low creep, and is an excellent insulator.
-This general group of industrial laminates also includes glass fabrics which are laminated with melamine, epoxy, or silicone resins.
+Phenolics are manufactured by impregnating layers of material with a phenolic resin, and then applying heat and pressure, which transforms these layers into a solid mass.
+The result is a thermoset that is dense, dimensionally stable, structurally strong, has low creep, and is an excellent insulator.
+This general group of industrial laminates also includes glass fabrics laminated with melamine, epoxy, or silicone resins.

 Polystyrene (PS) - is naturally clear.
-It exhibits excellent chemical resistance and is more resistant to irradiation than is PE or PP. Electrical resistance is also good.
-This, plus the ease with PS can be painted or shielded, has led to extensive electrical and electronic applications.
+It exhibits excellent chemical resistance and is more resistant to irradiation than PE or PP. Electrical resistance is also good.
+This, plus the ease with which PS can be painted or shielded, has led to extensive electrical and electronic applications.
 PS is also often used in appliances and housings.
-Special high gloss and high impact grades are also widely available.
+Special high gloss and high-impact grades are also widely available.

 RADEL® A-200 - is a polyethersulfone resin offering high heat deflection temperatures, excellent toughness and dimensional stability, and superior resistance to steam, boiling water, and mineral acids.
 Other desirable properties include thermal stability, creep resistance, and inherent flame resistance.
 Grade A-200 is a medium viscosity grade that can be used for either extrusion or injection molding.
 It is transparent and injection-moldable to close tolerances.

-RADEL® R-5000, R-5100 NT15, R-5500 - are polyphenylsulfone resins offering exceptional hydrolytic stability, and toughness that is superior to other commercially-available, hightemperature engineering resins.
+RADEL® R-5000, R-5100 NT15, R-5500 - are polyphenylsulfone resins offering exceptional hydrolytic stability and toughness superior to other commercially-available high-temperature engineering resins.
 They offer high deflection temperatures and outstanding resistance to environmental stress cracking.
 The polymer is inherently flame retardant, and also has excellent thermal stability and good electrical properties.
 Radel R-5000 resin is a transparent injection molding grade.
-R-5100 NT15 is an opaque general purpose injection molding grade and R-5500 is a transparent extrusion grade.
+R-5100 NT15 is an opaque general-purpose injection molding grade, and R-5500 is a transparent extrusion grade.

-Ryton® PPS - This exceptionally strong, thermally stable, corrosion resistant engineering thermoplastic retains structural integrity under the most demanding conditions of temperature and physical abuse.
-In continuous-service applications, Ryton® PPS boasts UL temperature indices up to 240ºC with outstanding dimensional stability, and it can withstand short-term exposures to temperatures greater than 500ºF.
+Ryton® PPS - This exceptionally strong, thermally stable, corrosion-resistant engineering thermoplastic retains structural integrity under the most demanding conditions of temperature and physical abuse.
+In continuous-service applications, Ryton® PPS boasts UL temperature indices up to 240ºC with outstanding dimensional stability.
+It can withstand short-term exposures to temperatures greater than 500ºF.
 It is inherently flame retardant and exhibits low smoke emission and nontoxic gas generation.
-Ryton® PPS is resistant to a broad spectrum of solvents, organic acids and alkalies.
+Ryton® PPS is resistant to a broad spectrum of solvents, organic acids, and alkalies.

 Teflon® (PTFE) - An extremely low coefficient of friction makes Polytetrafluoroethylene the ideal choice where surface wear might otherwise be a problem.
-PTFE also exhibits a useful service life from below-100ºF, to temperatures of over 500ºF.
+PTFE also exhibits a useful service life from below -100ºF to over 500ºF.
 Its resistance to solvents is also excellent throughout a wide range of temperatures.
 Its low dielectric constant and electrical resistance also remain constant throughout this range.

 Torlon® (PAI) - Polyamide-imide possesses a combination of great mechanical strength, the ability to withstand radiation, usability from approximately -300ºF to 500ºF, and resistance to most chemicals at room temperature.
 It is also flame retardant and gives off almost no smoke when burned.
 It is available in unreinforced and reinforced grades and is readily machinable.
 This combination of assets makes it a good metal substitute for aerospace and electronic applications.
 It is commonly used for bushings, seals, and distributors in engines and machinery.

-Because of its high lubricity, it is also used to coat conveyer-belts, ramps and hoppers.
-UHMW’s imperviousness to attack by steam and chemicals, and its continued good performance at low temperatures, has also enabled it to gain FDA approval for a variety of applications within the food and drug industries.
+Because of its high lubricity, it is also used to coat conveyor belts, ramps, and hoppers.
+UHMW’s imperviousness to attack by steam and chemicals, and its continued good performance at low temperatures, have also enabled it to gain FDA approval for a variety of applications within the food and drug industries.